SalomePlatform/sat/doc/src/configuration.rst

 Note also that if you don't remember the name of a section it is possible to display section names with the automatic completion functionality.

 We have already described two of the sections : APPLICATION and PRODUCTS.
-Let's describe briefly the six others
+Let's describe briefly the six others.

 .. _VARS-Section: